cboettig/nonparametric-bayes/inst/doc/nonparametric-bayes.md

 the underlying processes.

-We develop these concerns in the context of fisheries, though the underlying challenges and methods are germane to many other conservation and resource management problems.
+We develop a novel approach to address these concerns in the context of fisheries; though the underlying challenges and methods are germane to many other conservation and resource management problems.
 The economic value and ecological concern have made marine fisheries the crucible for much